mike-westaway/timehelper/README.md

 ## AAD Configuration

+You dont need to be a global administrator to complete this configuration, but you will need to be a member of the Application administrator role.

+AAD configuration should be carried out very carefully.
+If you have problems installing and running TimeHelper, it's most likely because of an error configuring AAD.
+There are three elements to the AAD configuration required:

+- Configure a service principal to allow GitHub actions to create resources in your Azure Subscription
+- Configure an AAD application to represent client applications that will access the api component
+- Configure an AAD application to represent the api component

+These elements are described in detail in the following sections:

+### Service Principal for GitHub Actions
+### Client AAD Application
+### Api AAD Application

 ## Preparing to Deploy
 Once you have completed your AAD configuration, then we need to store some parameters relating to tht set-up in your GitHub account.
-Sensitive data will be stored in GitHub secrets to ensure they are kept provate, and are masked in deployment logs, etc.
+Sensitive data will be stored in GitHub secrets to ensure they are kept private, and are masked in deployment logs, etc. Please see the [GitHub documentation for more information on managing secrets](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets)

+The secrets that need to be configured are described in the following sections:

+### AAD_CLIENT_ID
+### AAD_CLIENT_SECRET
+### AAD_DOMAIN
+### AAD_TENANTID
+### AZURE_CREDENTIALS
+### DB_ADMIN_PASSWORD
+### PAT
+Does this still get used?
-### Azure Credentials
+### TIMEHELPER_API_SCOPE

 ## Deploying